geog3050/gjgaubatz/README.md

 Importantly, there are several files that are integral in the final project for this class.
 The finalCode.py is a python file for the final assignment Merged_AFSCs_with_Coordinates.csv is the information file that runs with that code to produce output for the final projects scope
-Workflow is the description of how the final code itself works
+AFSC Bases FY2024 is the base data for a spatial link from AFSCs to bases for the final project Workflow is the description of how the final code itself works